wp-plugins/slickr-flickr/readme.txt

 === Slickr Flickr ===
 Contributors: powerblogservice
 Donate link: http://www.slickrflickr.com/donate/
-Tags: flickr, flickr slideshow, flickr gallery, flickr galleria, flickr photo gallery, lightbox, fancybox, shadowbox, slimbox, prettyPhoto, thickbox
+Tags: wordpress flickr plugin, flickr wordpress plugin, flickr slideshow, flickr gallery, flickr galleria, flickr photo gallery, lightbox, fancybox, shadowbox, slimbox, prettyPhoto, thickbox, wp-prettyphoto, shutterbox, slideshow lightbox
 Requires at least: 2.8
-Tested up to: 3.0.4
+Tested up to: 3.0.5
-Stable tag: 1.21
+Stable tag: 1.22
 A Flickr WordPress plugin that displays your photos either as a gallery, a galleria or a unbranded slideshow in posts, pages, or sidebar widgets

 == Description ==
 * Displays Flickr photos as a gallery, a galleria, or an unbranded slideshow (i.e. not Flickr's own slideshow widget)
-* Uses "slickr-flickr" shortcode to make it as easy as possible to show your Flickr photos on Wordpress
+* Uses "slickr-flickr" shortcode to make it as easy as possible to show your Flickr photos on WordPress
 * Works well in posts, pages and text widgets in the sidebar, at different sizes, with portrait and landscape photos
 * Sorts photos by date, title or description
 * With or without captions, photo descriptions and links back to Flickr